-Our favorite fanny pack is the Jansport Fifth Ave.
-This timeless classic comes in a number of fun colors and patterns — most of which come with a monochrome strap, which we appreciate.
-Beyond aesthetics, this pack is well made and durable with a narrow, highly adjustable waist strap.
-This design is versatile - as the pack can be worn like a sling bag, or around the waist.
-When worn in a traditional way, the Jansport is low-profile and doesn't bounce around when walking.
-Plus, the Fifth Ave is one of the more reasonably priced packs in this review, adding to its appeal.
+Our favorite fanny pack is the JanSport Fifth Ave.
+This timeless classic comes in numerous fun colors and patterns — most of which come with a monochrome strap, which we appreciate.
+Beyond aesthetics, this pack is also well-made and durable, with a narrow, highly adjustable waist strap.
+The versatile design allows you to wear it like a sling bag or around the waist.
+When worn the traditional way, the JanSport is low-profile and doesn't bounce around when walking.
+Fifth Ave is one of the more reasonably priced packs in this review, adding to its appeal.

-It was hard for us to find many downsides to this pack since our testers liked just about everything about it.
-Compared to some of the more stylish packs in this review, the Fifth Ave might feel a bit lackluster.
-Though it comes in many bright colors, its overall design and shape are low-key, which could be seen as a flaw to some.
+Our testers liked just about everything about this pack, although if you're looking for something super flashy or with funky style, the Fifth Ave might feel a bit lackluster.
+It comes in many bright colors, but its overall design and shape are low-key, which might not be what some fashion-forward folks seek.
 Also, the buckle on the waist strap lies on the hip bone.
-For us, this didn't cause any issues, but discomfort could arise over time.
+This didn't cause any issues for us, but discomfort could arise over time.

-This slim, low-profile option is one of our favorites; owing a lot to its overall aesthetic.
+This slim, low-profile option is one of our favorites, owing a lot to its overall aesthetic.
 The Tinyat Travel Waist Pack is a stylish, slim pack that is available in numerous unique color and pattern options.
 We tested a bright yellow one with pineapples on it — the whole thing is vaguely reminiscent of a banana.
 This pack won us over with its useful pockets, including an internal zip pocket and a low-profile external pocket that rests on the backside of the pack.
-This pack is well made, with a solid, adjustable waistband and a durable feel.
+It's well-made with a solid, adjustable waistband and a durable feel.
 With such a great design and a stylish aesthetic, we were surprised that it came with a reasonable price tag.

 The major downside to this pack is its size.
 It's narrow and slim, which is great for its overall fit and for all-day comfort, but this also means that the Tinyat is, in fact, tiny and has a limited carrying capacity.
-We also found that fitting wide objects, like a small notebook or portable battery pack, is challenging in this sleek pack.
+We also found wide-fitting objects, like a small notebook or portable battery pack, challenging in this sleek pack.

 The major downside to this pack is its small carrying capacity.
 Herschel claims that this pack has only a 1-liter capacity, and we believe it.
 It's just big enough for a wallet, a phone, headphones, and Chapstick.
 Which, for some outings, especially in the city, can be plenty.
 For those looking for some extra space, though, this could be a bit limiting.
 We also had a small issue with the plastic holder meant to contain extra webbing when the waist belt is cinched down.
-This plastic buckle didn't hold the extra webbing very well and we noticed that it kept falling out when walking around.
-Not a huge deal, but we did prefer packs with an elastic keeper for extra webbing, rather than the plastic clip that the Herschel uses.
+This plastic buckle didn't hold the extra webbing very well, and we noticed that it kept falling out when walking around.
+Not a huge deal, but we did prefer packs with an elastic keeper for extra webbing rather than the plastic clip that the Herschel uses.

-If multiple pockets are your thing, the WATERFLY Slim is for you.
+If multiple pockets are your thing, the Waterfly Slim is for you.
 This pack is like the cargo pants of fanny packs.
 It has four pockets — one main pouch, a secret back pocket, and two small outer pockets.
 We liked having these two small pockets for small items like Chapstick and train tickets, allowing us to separate items so they don't all get lost in one big pocket together.
 The materials used in the construction of this pack are durable, high quality, and fairly water-resistant.
 We also liked how this pack fits comfortably and lays flat against the waist.

 Fanny packs have really seen a revival in recent years with festival-goers and concert crowds.
 The ability to carry your belongings hands-free makes all-day festivals all the more enjoyable.
-For us, there are a few key features that make the SoJourner fanny our favorite choice for all-day or multi-day events.
+For us, there are a few key features that make the SoJourner Fanny Pack our favorite choice for all-day or multi-day events.
 First is the SoJourner's relatively roomy carrying capacity.
-This fanny more than fit our standardized hip pack "kit", with room to spare.
+This fanny more than fit our standardized hip pack "kit," with room to spare.
 We also appreciated the three zippered pockets of varying sizes to keep items organized.
 The fact that this one comes in lots of fun patterns and color options is an added plus.
-Additionally, it is very affordable.
-The SoJourner is ready to accompany you to your next all-day, all-night party, the SoJourner fits the bill.
+And the cherry on top is its affordability.
+If you need something to carry with you on your next all-day, all-night party, the SoJourner fits the bill.

 It should come as no surprise that the Adidas National Waist Pack was our go-to for any athletic endeavor.
 We appreciated the relatively roomy bag, the extra padding on the back, and the durable waist belt.
 The bag itself was large enough for us to stash snacks, a phone, and a lightweight wind jacket for hikes.
 The extra padding made it comfortable for all-day use, whether worn in the front or the back.
 The Adidas waist belt is very adjustable and comfortable when worn either over the shoulder or around the waist.
 We also liked that the excess webbing is kept in place with a sleek, elastic keeper as opposed to a plastic buckle.